FrancescoDiSalesGithub/GitCliShell/README.md

  - get-pages: shows the max page in the research
  - info: gets info of the folders inside a git repository
  - query: searchs for a git repository given a specific term to search and a number of page (example 1=first page, 2=second page and so on...)
+ - navigate: checks a path in the repository
+ - check-file: shows the content of a file in the repository

  Below you can see some examples on how to use these commands.